BHoM/documentation/docs/DevOps/Bots/index.md

 # Adding to our bot family

-If you have an idea for our bot family, either as an addition or our maintained bot (BHoMBot) or an externally provided bot-like action, please feel free to raise a [discussion item](https://github.com/orgs/BHoM/discussions) - our DevOps team don't know of every tool on the market and always welcome new ideas from our community :smile:
+If you have an idea for our bot family, either as an addition or our maintained bot (BHoMBot) or an externally provided bot-like action, please feel free to raise a [discussion item](https://github.com/orgs/BHoM/discussions) - our DevOps team don't know of every tool on the market and always welcome new ideas from our community